 The numbers between the two counties reflect the difference in leadership styles.

-And even though the number of new cases reported in Orange County during August was down from July, the number of deaths rose dramatically.
-In fact, the three highest single-day death counts in Orange County during the pandemic all occurred during the month of August.
+And even though the number of new cases reported in Orange County during August and September were lower than previous months, the number of deaths rose dramatically.
+In fact, the four highest single-day death counts in Orange County during the pandemic occurred during August and September.
 On August 1st, Orange County reported 31 deaths.
-On August 6th, the County reported 32 deaths, and on August 27th, 29 Orange County residents died from COVID-19.
-We’ve lost 196 additional lives in September.
+32 deaths were reported on August 6th, 29 on August 27th, and the County reported 33 deaths on September 29th (which was the highest single day total).
+During the month of September, the County reported 286 deaths.
+By the October midpoint, an additional 143 deaths had been reported.

 Irvine’s leadership hasn’t been any better.
 The Mayor and Council have had six months to produce a credible, comprehensive plan to protect our residents and businesses, but we still don’t have a comprehensive testing, tracing, and treatment plan.
 Irvine is home to a world-class research university that has been working on the front lines of the COVID-19 crisis since the very beginning, yet City leaders never thought to collaborate with UCI to implement the best possible protective public health policies.